mercurom1/phase-0-tracks/web_dev/jquery/notes.md

 	* What help me the most was looking at examples online of how jQuery is used in html to manuplate the css of the page.

+	* Only problem is that I don't know the best way to download the jQuery library on my terminal.

+	* For now, I am just going to use the CDN link for google to link jQuery to my html.